ncatlab/nlab-content/pages/178.md

   \,.
 $$

-We discuss how this related to other definitions of <a href="http://ncatlab.org/nlab/show/group+cohomology#LieGroupcohomology">Lie group cohomology</a> in the literature.
+We discuss how this relates to other definitions of <a href="http://ncatlab.org/nlab/show/group+cohomology#LieGroupcohomology">Lie group cohomology</a> in the literature.

 +-- {: .un_defn}
 ###### Definition